 Gartner has found that there are several obstacles that businesses face in regards to their mobile apps:

-- Mobile apps must be continually updated and refined in order to deliver the best user experience possible.
+- Updates: Mobile apps must be continually updated and refined in order to deliver the best user experience possible.

 In order to address these issues, Gartner makes three key recommendations:

-- Team members — including business stakeholders, developers, and users — should collaborate and work to observe best practices, specifically for mobile development.
+- Collaboration: Team members — including business stakeholders, developers, and users — should collaborate and work to observe best practices, specifically for mobile development.

 Lee Barnes, founder and CTO of Utopia Solutions, noted recently that there are several items that teams should consider as they run mobile app testing processes.
 These are specific to different areas of the app, including the network, installation, performance, interrupt, and device integration.